MarkAngler/lorax/README.md

 - [ ] **Streaming Generation**: Real-time adapter generation
 - [ ] **Auto-scaling**: Dynamic resource allocation for production

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-**Note**: This is a **Rust-only** implementation.
-The Python training pipeline has been removed for better performance and maintainability.
-See [MIGRATION.md](MIGRATION.md) for migration options from Python.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.